Battle of Meligalas

-The Battle of Meligalas (Μάχη του Μελιγαλά) took place at Meligalas in Messenia in southwestern Greece, on 13–15 September 1944, between the Greek Resistance forces of the Greek People's Liberation Army (ELAS) and the collaborationist Security Battalions.
+The Battle of Meligalas (Μάχη του Μελιγαλά) took place during the Axis occupation of Greece in Meligalas in southwestern Greece on 13–15 September 1944.
+Greek Resistance forces of the Greek People's Liberation Army (ELAS) defeated a Security Battalion garrison loyal to the collaborationist government.

-During the Axis occupation of Greece, ELAS partisan forces began operating in the Peloponnese from 1942, and in 1943 began to establish their control over the area.
-To confront them, the German occupation authorities formed the Security Battalions, which took part not only in anti-guerrilla operations but also in mass reprisals against the local civilian population.
-With the liberation of Greece drawing near in 1944, the Security Battalions were increasingly targeted by ELAS.

-Following the withdrawal of German forces from the Peloponnese in September 1944, a part of the collaborationist forces in Kalamata withdrew to Meligalas, where a force of about 1,000 Battalionists gathered.
-There they were quickly surrounded by ELAS detachments, some 1,200 strong.
-After a three-day battle, the ELAS partisans broke through the fortifications and entered the town.
-The ELAS victory was followed by a massacre, during which prisoners and civilians were executed near a well.
-The number of executed people is variously estimated at between 700 and 1,100 on different counts.
-After news of the massacre spread, the leadership of ELAS and of its political parent group, the National Liberation Front (EAM) took steps to ensure a peaceful transition of power in most of the country, limiting reprisal occurrences.
+Partisan ELAS forces had begun operating in the Peloponnese from 1942 and in 1943 began to establish their control over the area.
+In response, the German occupation authorities formed the Security Battalions, which took part not only in anti-guerrilla operations but also in mass reprisals against local civilian populations.
+The Security Battalions were increasingly targeted by ELAS in 1944.
+Following the withdrawal of German forces from the Peloponnese in September, a force of about 1,000 Battalionists gathered in Meligalas, where they were quickly surrounded by around 1,200 ELAS partisans.
+After three days of fighting, the ELAS forces broke the town's defences; victorious, they executed between 700 and 1,100 prisoners and civilians.
+After news of the massacre spread, the leadership of ELAS's political parent group, the National Liberation Front (EAM), took steps to ensure a peaceful transition of power in most of the country, limiting reprisal occurrences.

-During the post-war period and following the Greek Civil War, the ruling right-wing establishment immortalized the Meligalas massacre as evidence of communist brutality, and memorialized the victims as patriotic heroes.
-Following the Metapolitefsi, the official support of this commemoration ceased.
-The massacre continues to be commemorated by the descendants and ideological sympathizers of the Security Battalions, and remains a point of reference and a rallying cry both for the far right and the left in Greece.
+During the post-war period and following the Greek Civil War, the ruling right-wing military junta immortalized the Meligalas massacre as evidence of communist brutality and memorialized the victims as patriotic heroes.
+Following the fall of the junta in 1974, official support of the commemoration ceased.
+The massacre continues to be commemorated by the descendants of the Battalionists and their ideological sympathizers in the far right and remains an antifascist point of reference for the far-left in Greece.